 One hundred eight times the deva (in Zoroastrianism deva means evil) tries to lead the “poor worm” out from his miserable dung pile, but the worm is so attached to his lovely pile of dung that he always wriggles back!
 Eventually, the deva has to go back up to heaven and leaves the “foolish worm” to his lovely pile of dung as infinite and renewable resource.

 Worms are a metaphor of guilt.
 The guilt that departed souls experience when they leave this world.
 The worms indicate the pain that the deaths go through, leading to suffering after death.
 Moreover, historical religious events have been told in the Abrahamic (descendants of Abraham) religions using worms as the main cause behind them.

 In the real world, earthworms are friends of the human race, amicus humani generis that most people, farmers, breeders, and scientists understand and have proven their role in soil fertility, as a bioindicator of soil productivity, and in resource waste management.
 Moreover, earthworm protein can be used for animal feed, pharmaceutical purposes, and cosmetics.
-Once it was reported by the National Geographic magazine that earthworms are the most influential species of all evolution on earth.
+Once it was reported by the National Geographic magazine that earthworm is the most influential species of all evolution on earth.
 They may save us, and save this planet through the healthy soil.